Airbus A380 - The Superjumbo

-Actually, we’re already too late to report the disruptive innovation of the Airbus A380 enabling Emirates to put established airlines companies under pressure.
-However, after the Arab airline Emirates reduced its order, there was no basis for a continuation of production as Airbus announced in February 2019.
-Sadly, Airbus scheduled the last delivery of an A380 for 2021.
+We’re already extremely delayed to report the disruptive innovation of the Airbus A380.
+This plane enabled Emirates to put other established airlines companies under pressure.
+However, after the Arab airline Emirates reduced its order, there was no basis for continued production, as Airbus announced in February 2019.
+Woefully, Airbus scheduled the final delivery of an A380 for 2021.

 The Boeing 747 Successor

-Airbus examined various versions of a superjumbo.
-In the end, they decided on a plane with two floors and gave this giant bird the name Airbus A380.
-Already at the end of 1999, France, Germany, Spain and Great Britain gave the green light for the building of this Superjumbo.
-Shortly afterwards, the project got presented to various potential buyers.
-Emirates and Air France were the first airlines to buy this new Superjumbo.
-Even before the production of the primary components began in 2002, Singapore Airlines and Lufthansa also opted for the A380.
+Airbus carefully examined various versions of a superjumbo.
+Ultimately, they wisely decided on a unique plane with two main floors.
+Furthermore, Airbus promptly published this gigantic bird the chosen name Airbus A380.
+At the end of 1999, France, Germany, Spain and Great Britain gave the green light for the impressive building of this Superjumbo.
+Instantly following that, the ambitious project got presented to various potential buyers.
+In brief, Emirates and Air France represent the first airlines to buy this new Superjumbo.
+Even before the successful production of the primary components promptly began in 2002.
+Besides, Singapore Airlines and Lufthansa also opted for the A380.

-The event, which many aviation journalists have attended, was widely covered around the world.
+The event, which many aviation journalists attended, widely covered around the world.

 Airlines Manager Tycoon

-If you are addicted to aircrafts, we highly recommend to play Playrion Airlines Manager Tycoon and read our blog on this somewhat disruptive game.
+If you are addicted to aircrafts, we highly recommend to play Playrion Airlines Manager Tycoon.
+Additionally, please read our blog on this somewhat disruptive game.

-The first delivery took place on October 2007 to Singapore Airlines, which fitted 471 seats in three classes in their A380 – using the upper deck for business class passengers.
-The next three A380s were also delivered to Singapore Airlines before Emirates received its first Superjumbo in July 2008.
+The first effective delivery took place in October 2007 to Singapore Airlines.
+The plane fitted 471 seats in three classes in their A380, hence, using the upper deck for business class passengers.
+Thereafter, the next three A380s were also delivered to Singapore Airlines before, moreover, Emirates enthusiastically received its first Superjumbo in July 2008.

-In September of the same year, the Australian Qantas followed as the third operator.
+In September of the same year, the Australian Qantas, equally, followed as the third leading operator.
 In 2013, the 100th A380 went to Malaysia Airlines.